metio/terraform-provider-k8s/docs/data-sources/argoproj_io_application_v1alpha1_manifest.md

 - `group` (String)
 - `jq_path_expressions` (List of String)
 - `json_pointers` (List of String)
 - `managed_fields_managers` (List of String) ManagedFieldsManagers is a list of trusted managers.
-Fields mutated by those managers will take precedence over the desired state defined in the SCM and won't be displayed in diffs
+Fields mutated by those managers will take precedence over thedesired state defined in the SCM and won't be displayed in diffs
 - `name` (String)
 - `namespace` (String)